Angela Vithoulkas: Living Sydney, 2012–14

-The Living Sydney team received 8.4% of the vote for councillor (5524 total votes) and Angela Vithoulkas received 9.8% of Lord Mayoral votes (6722 total votes).
+The Living Sydney team received 8.4% of the vote for councillor (5524 total votes) and Vithoulkas received 9.8% of Lord Mayoral votes (6722 total votes).

-Independent, 2014–16
+Independent (2014–2016)

-In 2014, Angela Vithoulkas left the Living Sydney party citing its links to the liquor and gambling industry publicly.
-At the time of leaving the party, Ms Vithoulkas was the only contact on the website and made up the bulk of the sites' content – suggesting that the party had largely been dismantled after the election.
+In 2014, Vithoulkas left the Living Sydney party citing its links to the liquor and gambling industry publicly.
+At the time of leaving the party, Vithoulkas was the only contact on the website and made up the bulk of the sites' content – suggesting that the party had largely been dismantled after the election.
 Vithoulkas remained from 2014 – 2016 as an independent councillor in the City of Sydney.

-Sydney Matters Independent Team, 2016–present
+Sydney Matters Independent Team (2016–2017)

 Towards the end of Ms Vithoulkas' first tenure as a City of Sydney councillor, she established the Sydney Matters team to run in the 2016 City of Sydney local elections.
 It was believed that both Angela Vithoulkas as a business leader and Liberal Candidate Christine Forster would be an increased threat to incumbent Clover Moore due to the introduction of compulsory non-residential voting for businesses.
 The changes to business voting in the local government area were a controversial change, with much of council vowing to remove the amendments if elected.

-In early August, former Liberal Mayoral Candidate, and Liberal party member Edward Mandla joined the Sydney Matters team claiming that the Liberal party had lost its way.
-Attracted by the Independence afforded by being an Independent politician, Mandla became the second the Sydney Matters ticket and ensured that Christine Forster would run as the Liberal candidate.
-The Sydney Matters Independent team also notably included Chinese Immigration Lawyer Grace Zou, Founder of online publication Start-up Daily Mat Beeche, and fitness blogger Lorraine Chung.
+In early August, former Liberal Mayoral Candidate, and Liberal Party member Edward Mandla joined the Sydney Matters team claiming that the Liberal party had 'lost its way'.
+Attracted by the independence afforded by being an independent politician, Mandla became the second the Sydney Matters ticket and ensured that Christine Forster would run as the Liberal candidate.
+The Sydney Matters Independent team also notably included Chinese immigration lawyer Grace Zou, founder of online publication start-up Daily Mat Beeche, and fitness blogger Lorraine Chung.

 Notable campaign platforms for the Sydney Matters team included the suggestion to build a tunnel underneath Oxford St, the introduction of free wifi for City of Sydney residents and the introduction of a Night Mayor as seen other cities, most notably Amsterdam.

-Night Mayor Proposal
+Night Mayor proposal

 A major lynch pin of the Sydney Matters 2016 campaign was a proposal for a "Night-Mayor" in the [City of Sydney].
 In 2014, the NSW Government introduced legislation, coined the lockout laws, aimed at decreasing alcohol related violence following a series of assaults in Sydney's King's Cross district.
 As a response, Angela Vithuolkas' party publicly called for the introduction of a "night-mayor" as seen in international cities.
 The Success of Amsterdam's night mayor, Mirik Milan has been help up as a case study of what is possible for comparable cities.
 The proposal received traction in major news outlets including the Sydney Morning Herald and wide-ranging support from public figures, most notably Justin Hemmes and the Keep Sydney open group.